Easy DIY Updates Take a Conversion Van to Custom Cool

 DIY Glamping & Away We Go

-With a flexible work life and a pre-schooler, we bought the van to renovate in order to travel the country & visit family who winter in Florida.
-We started working on it immediately, spending the summer completing our interior upgrade with a new professional sofa, roof and door liner upholstery, new lined curtains that block the light and interior paint job that gives the vehicle a spa-like modern feel.
+With a flexible work life and a pre-schooler, we bought the van to renovate in order to travel the country and visit family who winter in Florida.
+We started working on it immediately, spending the summer completing our interior upgrade with a new professional sofa, roof and door liner upholstery, new lined curtains that block the light, and interior paint job that gives the vehicle a spa-like modern feel.

 Easy to drive, easy to park; this newly refreshed motor home now had everything we needed for camping plus a spa-like style that made relaxing much easier.

 After having a more traditional pull-behind camper, we really enjoyed the ease of use with this all-in-one RV.
-Just pull into a campground, plug in and you're ready to play.
-No setup, leveling jacks or difficult backup driving needed.
+Just pull into a campground, plug in, and you're ready to play.
+No setup, leveling jacks, or difficult backup driving needed.

 Benefits of a Conversion Van: Faster, Further, More Functional

 Although conversion vans are relatively rare in the campgrounds we've visited, and they probably hadn't entered my mind much outside of a childhood love for Scooby Doo's Mystery Machine, back in the vanning heyday of the 1970s, the more research we did, the more it made sense of us to increase our options without increasing our size or budget too much.